kanej/openwit/README.md

 > https://dist.ipfs.io/#go-ipfs

 The most reliable way for a webapp to interact with the local IPFS node is using the firefox/chrome [IPFS Companion plugin](https://chrome.google.com/webstore/detail/ipfs-companion/nibjojkomfdiaoajekhjakgkdhaomnch).
-It should connect with your local running instance.
+It should connect with your local running IPFS instance automatically but you can check under the settings.

 Usage
 -----